aneshas/aperture/README.md

 Or use any other combination of offset tracking and projection adapters
 (including your custom built ones).

-TODO
-List extendable adapters here and explain each (don't to forget to explain actor model - like supervisors and the idea behind them)

-Explain Core implementations

-## Example project

-## Aperture Web Dashboard

-- TBD

-## Guidelines for writting your own adapters

-TODO - Explain each

-# Whishlist
+## Other hings to come
 - Bulk projections (smth like buffered streams with Flush)
-- Ability to define retriable exceptions instead of retrying all ProjectionExceptions (this is probably supervisor specific)
+- Ability to define retriable exceptions instead of retrying all ProjectionExceptions
 - LRU for pull event stream?
-- Rebuild api (state machine)
-- Check Liquid projections for other candidates that make sense
--
+- Expose API or Web Dashboard